Where rainbow flags fly proudly at public buildings, businesses and homes — even beside the American flag outside City Hall.

-Where about 300,000 annual LGBTQ visitors are “free to be” themselves wherever they go.
+Where more than 250,000 annual LGBTQ visitors are “free to be” themselves wherever they go.

 That inclusive 2-by-4-square-mile paradise is Key West, at the tip of the Florida Keys island chain.

-“Key West has such unique, distinctive natural beauty and pleasant tropical weather,” said Guy Ross, LGBTQ sales manager for the Florida Keys tourism council.
-“LGBTQ visitors have known for a very long time that this little island offers a safe haven from mainstream judgment.”
+“Key West is truly unique in its distinctly natural and quirky beauty and refreshing tropical weather,” said Pony Charvet, LGBTQ sales manager for the Florida Keys tourism council.
+“LGBTQ guests visiting have known for a long time that this island paradise offers a sanctuary from mainstream judgment.”

 Key West’s diverse atmosphere reflects an easygoing, relaxed attitude of acceptance.

 In 1983, Key West became the United States’ first city to elect an openly gay mayor.
-Today Teri Johnston reigns over the island as the first openly gay woman elected mayor of a major Florida city.
+In 2018 Teri Johnston became the first openly gay woman elected mayor of a major Florida city, and she continues to reign over the island after earning a second term in 2020.

-The official city motto for Key West, and for Monroe County that governs the entire Florida Keys, is One Human Family, proclaiming equality for all.
+The official city motto for Key West, and for Monroe County governing the entire Florida Keys, is One Human Family, proclaiming equality for all.

 “Key West is where everyone is welcome to live in paradise as equals,” said J.T.
 Thompson, founder of the One Human Family movement.